The ClueFinders: Graphics and coding

 During the gameplay, 2D computer graphics are used in the style of hand-drawn animated cartoons with animations that use thick outlines and solid colors on two-dimensional backgrounds.
 For this reason, the series is often described as imitating the look of a Saturday morning cartoon, Scooby-Doo being repeatedly cited by reviewers.
 Cutscenes, however, use pre-rendered 3D graphics.

 Educational goals

-While Reader Rabbit was popular with younger audiences, The Learning Company came up with ClueFinders to appeal to third graders onward for both boys and girls.
-To match with kids' abstract thinking, the games were activity-centered and included cross-curriculum topics more sophisticated than preschool material, which included algebra, grammar, and spelling.
-To ensure that users actually learned something, the educational content came first before the puzzles, gameplay, and objectives.
+While Reader Rabbit was popular with younger audiences, The Learning Company came up with ClueFinders to appeal to third graders and onward for both boys and girls.
+To match with kids' abstract thinking, the games were activity-centered and included cross-curriculum topics more sophisticated than pre-school material, which included algebra, grammar, and spelling.
+To ensure that users learned something, the educational content came first before the puzzles, game play, and objectives.